getporter/porter/docs/content/cli/uninstall.md

       --force-delete               UNSAFE.
 Delete all records associated with the installation, even if uninstall fails.
 This is intended for cleaning up test data and is not recommended for production environments.
   -h, --help                       help for uninstall
-      --insecure-registry          Don't require TLS for the registry --param strings              Define an individual parameter in the form NAME=VALUE.
+      --insecure-registry          Don't require TLS for the registry --no-logs                    Do not persist the bundle execution logs --param strings              Define an individual parameter in the form NAME=VALUE.
 Overrides parameters otherwise set via --parameter-set.
 May be specified multiple times.
   -p, --parameter-set strings      Name of a parameter set file for the bundle.
 May be either a named set of parameters or a filepath, and specified multiple times.
   -r, --reference string           Use a bundle in an OCI registry specified by the given reference.